reddelexc/hackerone-reports/tops_by_program/TOPUSDEPTOFDEFENSE.md

 103. [File upload vulnerability on a DoD website](https://hackerone.com/reports/191243) to U.S. Dept Of Defense - 8 upvotes, $0
 104. [Remote code execution (RCE) in multiple DoD websites](https://hackerone.com/reports/226245) to U.S. Dept Of Defense - 8 upvotes, $0
 105. [Cross-site scripting (XSS) vulnerability on a DoD website](https://hackerone.com/reports/225936) to U.S. Dept Of Defense - 8 upvotes, $0
-106. [Remote Code Execution (RCE) in a DoD website](https://hackerone.com/reports/329376) to U.S. Dept Of Defense - 8 upvotes, $0
+106. [[Critical] Possibility to takeover any user account #2 without interaction on the https://██████████](https://hackerone.com/reports/544334) to U.S. Dept Of Defense - 8 upvotes, $0
-107. [RCE on https://█████/ Using CVE-2017-9248](https://hackerone.com/reports/491668) to U.S. Dept Of Defense - 8 upvotes, $0
+107. [Remote Code Execution (RCE) in a DoD website](https://hackerone.com/reports/329376) to U.S. Dept Of Defense - 8 upvotes, $0
-108. [Server-Side Request Forgery (SSRF)](https://hackerone.com/reports/382048) to U.S. Dept Of Defense - 8 upvotes, $0
+108. [RCE on https://█████/ Using CVE-2017-9248](https://hackerone.com/reports/491668) to U.S. Dept Of Defense - 8 upvotes, $0
-109. [Reflected cross-site scripting vulnerability on a DoD website](https://hackerone.com/reports/774792) to U.S. Dept Of Defense - 8 upvotes, $0
+109. [Server-Side Request Forgery (SSRF)](https://hackerone.com/reports/382048) to U.S. Dept Of Defense - 8 upvotes, $0
 110. [Unrestricted File Upload to ███████SubmitRequest/Index.cfm?fwa=wizardform](https://hackerone.com/reports/813395) to U.S. Dept Of Defense - 8 upvotes, $0
 111. [SSN is exposed on slides, previous critical report was not fixed in an appropriate way](https://hackerone.com/reports/874017) to U.S. Dept Of Defense - 8 upvotes, $0
-112. [███ is vulnerable to CVE-2020-3452 Read-Only Path Traversal Vulnerability](https://hackerone.com/reports/959187) to U.S. Dept Of Defense - 8 upvotes, $0
+112. [Elmah.axd is publicly accessible and leaking  Error Log for ROOT on █████_PRD_WEB1 █████████elmah.axd](https://hackerone.com/reports/962753) to U.S. Dept Of Defense - 8 upvotes, $0
 113. [Reflected XSS on a Navy website](https://hackerone.com/reports/183878) to U.S. Dept Of Defense - 7 upvotes, $0
 114. [QuickTime Promotion on a DoD website](https://hackerone.com/reports/189149) to U.S. Dept Of Defense - 7 upvotes, $0
 115. [Exposed Access Control Data Backup Files on DoD Website](https://hackerone.com/reports/195544) to U.S. Dept Of Defense - 7 upvotes, $0